Historical Apoplexy · State Legislative Adaptations · Pennsylvania

 communities devastated by deindustrialization;

-(f) One (1) center in the Erie/Northwestern Pennsylvania
+(f) One (1) center in the Erie and Northwestern

 (2) Within five (5) years of the effective date of this

-at least one center in each congressional district and at
+statewide, with at least one center in each congressional

-least five (5) centers serving rural communities as defined
+district and at least five (5) centers serving rural

 (3) The department shall prioritize locations with the